Ahmadshahzad2/LLM-Quiz-Gen/README.md

-# PDF Quiz
+# LLM based Quiz Generator

-The PDF Quiz Application is an innovative tool designed to transform PDF documents into interactive quizzes, enhancing the learning and assessment process.
+The LLM based Quiz Generator Application is an innovative tool designed to transform PDF documents into interactive quizzes, enhancing the learning and assessment process.
 This application seamlessly integrates a `React-Frontend` for user interaction with a `Flask-Backend` for processing, creating a dynamic and engaging educational experience.

 ## Features